 - How are people currently achieving their goals?

 These questions serve the purpose of prioritizing the problems to solve first and positioning them for stakeholder buy-in.
-Moving forward with client value and business priorities in mind will justify your decisions, especially resonating when qualifying necessary time and resources.
+Moving forward with client value and business priorities in mind will justify your decisions, especially when qualifying necessary time and resources.

 All this preparatory work in framing the problem sets up the following steps and decisions, such as the very important task of assembling the right team.
 Having the qualified background knowledge and experience available makes all the difference in the accuracy of the work and the amount of time spent doing so.
-Subject Matter Experts, also known as SMEs, are key in providing extremely helpful insight.
+Subject matter experts, also known as SMEs, are key in providing extremely helpful insight.
 These highly specialized individuals can share their expertise and perspective, shedding light on unseen details and flushing out processes for potential obstacles informed by their unique points of view.